DMVis/DMVis/documentation/INSTALLING.md

-# How to use DMVis in your own project
+# How to use DMVis in your project

-To use DMVis in your own project, you will first need to setup a new project using the Svelte framework.
-Once you have a Svelte project set up, you can follow these steps to integrate DMVis components and utilities into your project.
+To use DMVis in your project, you will first need to set up a new project using the Svelte framework.
+Once you have a Svelte project, you can follow these steps to integrate DMVis components and utilities into your project.

 1. Install DMVis as a dependency in your project: